Michael Bisping

-Michael Gavin Joseph Bisping (/ˈbɪspɪŋ/; born 28 February 1979) is an English former mixed martial artist, sports commentator, analyst, and actor.
+Michael Gavin Joseph Bisping (/ˈbɪspɪŋ/; born 28 February 1979) is an English sports commentator, analyst, actor, and former mixed martial artist.
 He competed in the middleweight and light heavyweight divisions of the Ultimate Fighting Championship (UFC).
 A professional competitor from 2004 to 2017, he held the UFC middleweight title, the Cage Rage light heavyweight title, and won the light heavyweight tournament of The Ultimate Fighter 3.

 At UFC 78, Bisping became the first British fighter to compete in a UFC main event.
 In 2013, he became legally blind in his right eye after fighting Vitor Belfort, in which a fight-ending head kick had left Bisping with a detached retina.
 Three years later, Bisping won the UFC middleweight title by knocking out Luke Rockhold at UFC 199, becoming the first British fighter to win a UFC Championship.
 He defended his title against Dan Henderson at UFC 204, but lost it to Georges St-Pierre the following year at UFC 217.
 After his knockout loss to Kelvin Gastelum three weeks later, Bisping retired from the sport.
 He was inducted into the UFC Hall of Fame on 5 July 2019.

-Bisping has also embarked on an acting career, starring in films such as XXX: Return of Xander Cage (2017), Triple Threat (2019), and the upcoming Red Sonja.
+Bisping has also embarked on an acting career, starring in films such as XXX: Return of Xander Cage (2017), Triple Threat (2019), and Red Sonja.
 He also portrayed Roy Shaw in the British sports drama film My Name Is Lenny (2017).
 On television, he has appeared in series such as Strike Back, Twin Peaks, MacGyver, Magnum P.I. and Warrior.